Bahamas Company Formation

 The only information that is available in public records is the Bahamas offshore company registration number, name, and registered office address.

 The Bahamas has introduced economic substance requirements for companies operating in certain sectors.
-The requirements aim to ensure that such companies have a physical presence in the Bahamas.

 The substance requirements are imposed on commercial entities engaged in any of the following relevant activities: